Pfern/Oneida_Genomics_Workshop/README.md

-# PDA18
+# Oneida Workshop+
-# Proteomics Data Analysis

-Tentative date 28 May 2018
+Tentative dates  May  2,3,4 2018